-- Originally used to number personal accounts for the collection of taxes and payment of benefits in the Social Security program. - Now also used for record-keeping purposes by many types of institutions including financial institutions, universities, voter registration records, credit bureaus, employers, and government agencies. - Often is used in relationship to bank accounts, credit reports, tax records, credit card accounts, telephone company account, membership in professional clubs and associations.
+- Originally used to number personal accounts for the collection of taxes and payment of benefits in the Social Security program. - Now also used for record-keeping purposes by many types of institutions including financial institutions, universities, voter registration records, credit bureaus, employers, and government agencies. - Often is used in relationship to bank accounts, credit reports, driver's license, tax records, credit card accounts, telephone company account, membership in professional clubs, associations, and as a college ID number.